A Tax Audit Success Story and Tips From Audit Experts

-How One Person Kept Her Cool and Won a Tax Audit With the IRS
+How One Person Kept Her Cool and Won an IRS Tax Audit

 Susan called the IRS office designated in the letter and scheduled a time to meet.
 An IRS auditor would meet her in her office.